Avon County Rowing Club Makes Waves on Radio Bristol

 At the end of June, Avon County Rowing Club had the pleasure of hosting four young athletes from SGS College Foundation Department for their inaugural outing on the water.
 This exciting day was the culmination of weeks of preparation and training, showcasing the transformative power of rowing.

 These students had diligently practiced their basic sculling technique on two ergometers loaned by our club.
-They’d also gotten a taste of synchronizing their strokes, although only in pairs.
-But nothing quite compares to the real thing, and their enthusiasm was obvious as they approached the water’s edge.
+They’d also had a taste of synchronizing their strokes, although only in pairs.
+But nothing quite compares to the real thing, and their enthusiasm was obvious as they approached the water’s edge!

 For one student in particular, this day marked a significant milestone.
 After eight weeks of careful, steady work to accommodate an underlying health condition, he was finally ready to put oar to water.
 It’s not an exaggeration to say that rowing has been a game-changer for him, boosting both his confidence and fitness.
 His cardiologist has been notably impressed with his progress – a testament to the holistic benefits of our sport.